bbc/accessibility-news-and-you/accessibility-acceptance-criteria.md

 **[Back to 'list key and high risk elements'](#3-list-key-and-high-risk-elements)**

 ### Example scenarios for an ordered list component
-In our example, using the list of key and high risk elements for an ordered list, the scenarios could be:
+In our example, using the **[list of key and high risk elements for an ordered list](#example-list-of-key-and-high-risk-elements-for-an-ordered-list-component)**, the scenarios could be:

 - Given I use a screen reader
 - When navigating to an ordered list